 The Chicago School of Fusing was founded in 1997 by Robbi Eklow to advocate and advance the fine art of fusing.
 Dedicated fusers- Robbi Eklow, Laura Wasilowski ( now Dean of Corrections), and Melody Johnson- realized a need to proclaim their profession in an educational setting.They began teaching the fine art of fusing to a few forward thinking art quilters and soon awarded badges or certificates of graduation to their students.
 They now host extension classes throughout the world.

-(Anyone can print it.
+Click here for a PDF of the Chicago School of Fusing Diploma to download.
+Anyone can print it.
 It’s not like we’re a certified school or anything).